SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

 # Exercises 1 - Build Your transactional UI Service

 ## Introduction
-The focus of this session is on learning how to create ABAP unit tests for services built with the ABAP RESTful Application Programming Model (RAP).
-To speed up the implementation of the UI service in this exercise, we will use a helper class to generate a basic transactional OData service with _managed_ implementation type, and then enhance its transactional behavior with BO specific business logic.
+The focus of this session is on learning how to create ABAP unit tests for OData services built with the ABAP RESTful Application Programming Model (RAP).
+To speed up the implementation of the UI service, a helper class is provided on the trial ABAP environment to generate a basic transactional OData service which can then be enhanced with BO specific business logic manualy.

-The data model underlying the current UI service consists of two main entities **_Travel_** and **_Booking_**, the transation data, as well as some master data, such as *Agency*, *Customer* and *Flight*, re-uded from the existing _ABAP Flight Reference Scenario_(main package: `/DMO/FLIGHT`) demo content.
+The data model underlying the current UI service consists of two main entities **_Travel_** and **_Booking_**, the transation data, as well as master data, such as *Agency*, *Customer* and *Flight*, from the existing demo content _ABAP Flight Reference Scenario_(main package: `/DMO/FLIGHT`).
 A _**Travel**_ entity defines general travel data, such as the agency ID or customer ID, the overall status of the travel and the price of travel.
 A _**Booking**_ entity comprises general flight and booking data, the customer ID for whom the flight is booked as well as the travel ID to which the booking belongs to – and some admin fields.

 ![Flight Data Model](images/datamodel01.png)